-If you are looking for a great way to invest some of your capital, buying a rental property might be the choice for you.
+If you are looking for a great way to invest some of your capital, buying real estate might be the choice for you.
 Real estate investing is a great source of extra income as well as a safe way to reduce your tax bill, if you need more information before making the leap, check out the homewyse tutorial.

 It’s not always as simple as it seems, however.
 Before taking any action, it is always best to do all the research.
 You want to make sure that you end up in a good situation with a property that will guarantee a positive cashflow.